MystPi/transpiler/README.md

 # transpiler

-An little expression transpiler.
+A little expression transpiler.
 It is capable of generating:
 - value literals (ints, strings, booleans) and variables
 - lists
 - lambda expressions and function applications